A variational approach to dimension-free self-normalized concentration: Abstract

 \section{Abstract}

 We study the self-normalized concentration of vector-valued stochastic processes.
-We focus on bounds for sub-$\psi$ processes, a tail condition that encompasses a wide variety of well-known distributions (including sub-exponential, sub-Gaussian, sub-gamma, and sub-Poisson distributions).
-Our results recover and generalize the influential bound of \citet{abbasi2011improved} and fill a gap in the literature between determinant-based bounds and those based on condition numbers.
-As applications we prove a Bernstein inequality for random vectors satisfying a moment condition (which is more general than boundedness), and also provide the first dimension-free, self-normalized \emph{empirical} Bernstein inequality.
+We focus on bounds for ``sub-$\psi$'' processes, a well-known and quite general class of processes that encompasses a wide variety of well-known tail conditions (including sub-exponential, sub-Gaussian, sub-gamma, sub-Poisson, and several heavy-tailed settings without a moment generating function such as symmetric or bounded 2nd or 3rd moments).
+Our results recover and generalize the influential bound of \citet{pena2004self} (proved again in \citealt{abbasi2011improved}) in the sub-Gaussian case.
+Further, we fill a gap in the literature between determinant-based bounds and more recent bounds based on condition numbers.
+As applications we prove a Bernstein inequality for random vectors satisfying a moment condition (a more general condition than boundedness), and also provide the first dimension-free self-normalized empirical Bernstein inequality.
 Our techniques are based on the variational (PAC-Bayes) approach to concentration.